vinits04/SMARTCALCULATORJAVA/README.md

 Using a Text Editor:

 1.Create a folder named SmartCalculator on your PC.
-2.Inside this folder, create two files:
+2.Inside this folder, create the file:
 SmartCalculator.java
 3.Copy and paste the corresponding code into file.